simsim314/Crypto_Art_Sale/README.md

-# Crypto_Sell_CA_Art
+# Crypto sell of CA art

-A visual art based on Conway's game of life being sold as crypto real estate, by creator of the art piece.
+A visual art based on Conway's game of life being sold as crypto real estate, by creator of the art piece using block chain technology.